Beretta 92: 92X

 The 92X was introduced in 2019 as an update to the 92-series and standardization of the Vertec platform.

 Similar to the M9A3, it features a 3-slot Picatinny rail, thinner vertical grip, removable wrap-around grips that can be swapped between Vertec-style and 'old' M9 style, fully removable sights (High visibility orange dot) and a universal slide, which makes the gun convertible from decocker-safety to decocker-only mode.
 Unlike the M9A3, the barrel is not threaded.

 The 92X series comes in compact, centurion, and full size variants.

 The "X" signifies the "Xtreme-S" trigger system, which reduces trigger reset by 40%, and is adjustable for pre-travel (in single action only models), as well as overtravel.

 92X Performance

 The 92X Performance was introduced in 2019, alongside the 92X, as a competition pistol.

-Similar to the 92X, it features a 3-slot Picatinny rail, thinner Vertec-style grip, removable wrap-around grips that can be swapped between Vertec-style and 'old' M9 style, dovetailed sights.
+Similar to the 92X, it features a 3-slot Picatinny rail, thinner Vertec-style grip, removable wrap-around grips that can be swapped between Vertec-style and 'old' M9 style, and dovetailed sights.

 The 92X Performance however includes a red fiber optic front sight, adjustable rear sight, front and rear slide serrations, skeletonized hammer, competition hammer spring, steel spring recoil rod, extended beavertail, front and rear frame checkering, oversized magazine release, and match take down lever.

 The Vertec frame is made of steel rather than alloy, increasing the weight to 48 ounces.
 The 92X Performance utilizes a frame mounted safety compared to the slide mounted safety of the standard 92X.